amaranth-lang/rfcs/text/0002-interfaces.md

               ...
           }).freeze()
       ```
-  * `signature.__iter__()` yields `path` recursively for every member and sub-member.
-A member's path is a tuple containing every name in the chain of attribute accesses required to reach the member.
-Members are yielded in an ascending lexicographical order.
-An interface member's path is yielded before the paths of its sub-members are.
-  * `signature.__getitem__(*path)` looks up a member by its path.
-The flow of the member is flipped as many times as there are `In` signatures between the topmost signature and the signature of the member.
   * `signature.flipped()` returns `False`.
 If called as `signature.flip().flipped()`, returns `True`.
   * `signature.flip()` returns a signature where every member is `member.flip()`ped.
 The exact object returned is a proxy object that overrides the methods and attributes defined here such that the flow is flipped, and otherwise forwards attribute accesses untouched.
 That is, `signature.x = <value>` and `signature.flip().x = <value>` both define an attribute on the original `signature` object, and never on the proxy object alone.
 When calling method `signature.f` as `signature.flip().f`, `self` is the flipped signature.
-  * `signature.compatible(object)` checks whether an arbitrary Python object is compatible with this signature.
-To be compatible with a signature:
+  * `signature.is_compliant(object)` checks whether an arbitrary Python object is compliant with this signature.
+To be compliant with a signature:
     - for every member of the signature, the object must have a corresponding attribute
     - if the member is a port, the attribute value must be a value-castable such that `Value.cast(object.attr)` method returns a `Signal` or a `Const` that has the same width and signedness, and for signals, is not reset-less and has the same reset value as the member
       - a warning may be emitted if the `.shape` of the member and the `.shape()` of `object.attr` are not equal
-    - if the member is an interface, the attribute value must be compatible with the signature of the member
+    - if the member is an interface, the attribute value must be compliant with the signature of the member
     - if the member's `dimensions` are `(p, q, ...)`, the requirements below hold instead for every result of indexing the attribute value with `[i][j]...` where `i in range(p)`, `j in range(q)`, ...
   * `signature.members.create()` creates a dictionary of members from it.
 This is a helper method for the common part of `signature.create()`.
 For every member of the signature, the dictionary contains a value equal to:
     * If the member is a port, `Signal(member.shape, reset=member.reset)`.